Global Leadership Certificate

 These projects will be planned by the student in consultation with the certificate director, approved by the relevant teacher (when appropriate), and approved by the certificate director.
 Once graded by the teacher, the project work is forwarded to the director, who will review with the student and approve the work as a submission to the certificate portfolio.

-- Senior Project with a global citizenship focus, could be independently designed or part of an existing program in Middle East, Ghana, China, Cuba, Rome, Martinique etc. OR
+- Senior Project with a global citizenship focus, could be independently designed or part of an existing program (such as Ghana, Cuba, the Middle East, or Puerto Rico, as some examples), OR

 - Summer and/or weekend research, service, or work experience in global citizenship, involving two weeks or 10 weekend days (for instance: two weeks at Las Cañadas in Mexico, or volunteer work for an international organization or research center).